leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 Next, we need to write the function that users will use to sign up to specific whitelists.

 To sign up to a whitelist, 4 conditions must be met:

-1. The whitelist must exist
+1. The whitelist with specificed ID must exist
 2. The sign-up deadline must be in the future
 3. The user cannot already be on the whitelist
 4. The whitelist must have enough room for the user to sign up

 If all conditions are met, we will update the whitelist instance in the AVL tree to its new state.

 ```
 func SignUpToWhitelist(whitelistID int) string {